 At an elevation of 643 feet, some sections of the roads within the park are hilly, steep, and rough.
 On these roads, you'll want to drive slow if you are in a larger RV.
 Some campsites may flood during the heavy downfall.
 All the main roads around the park are paved with a few dirt roads branching off to different activities.
 The roads in and around the campground are all dirt roads, so drive carefully.

 The main parking lot is near the pool, and there are also paved parking areas on the western side of the park near the boat launch and park office.
 During the busy seasons, consider parking your RV at the campground and walking to the pool, hiking trails, and other nearby activities.

 The Little Buffalo State Park campground is a family-friendly and pet-friendly facility with 43 campsites available for RVs, tents, and trailers.
 Situated on the north side of the park, about a mile away from the lake, this little campground is quiet and peaceful.

-This campground features 28 sites that offer water and electrical hookups.
-There are also 12 sites which provide water hookups only.
-Plus, there are two sites that offer full hookups.
+This campground features 28 sites that offer water and 50-amp electrical hookups.
+There are also 12 sites that don't have any hookups.
+Plus, there are two back-in sites that offer full hookups for RVs with a maximum length of 40 feet.
+Both sites are also ADA-accessible.
 While each campsite varies in size, RVs and trailers up to 55 feet long can be accommodated.

-If you're an RVer and a history buff you've come to the right place.
-The Little Buffalo State Park is rich with history featuring four historical sites.
+If you're an RVer and a history buff, you've come to the right place.
+The Little Buffalo State Park is rich with history, featuring four historic sites.

 Built in 1849, the restored historic Shoaff’s mill is still used today to grind cornmeal and apples.
 In October the mill hosts the Apple Festival, where you can see the grinding process and sample baked goods and fresh apple products.